 Glasgow City Council handles 350,000 tonnes of waste every year.
 Of that, the vast majority, 74%, was sent to landfill in 2010/11.
 With annual hikes in landfill tax and ambitious Scottish Government zero waste targets focusing on waste reduction, re-use, enhanced recycling and recovering renewable energy from what remains, the council has been planning for change.
 Now Glasgow is changing gear with a new, state-of-the-art recycling and sustainable waste management facility radically overhauling the way the city"s household waste is managed over the next 25 years.

-Detailed plans are being prepared by leading recycling, renewable energy and sustainable waste company Viridor for the new facility that will regenerate the existing Glasgow City Council waste facility at Polmadie on the South side of the city.
+The new facility will regenerate the existing Glasgow City Council waste facility at Polmadie on the South side of the city.

-The facility will produce enough energy to power the equivalent of 22,000 households and heat the equivalent of some 8,000 homes, delivering a saving to Glasgow of 28,000 tonnnes of CO² every year.
+The facility will produce enough energy to power the equivalent of 22,000 households and heat the equivalent of some 8,000 homes, delivering a saving to Glasgow of 90,000 tonnes of CO² every year.